Skip to product information

 Use

 Wildlife- The nuts of the American filbert are highly nutritious and are eaten by a large variety of wildlife including squirrels, foxes, deer, bobwhite quail, grouse, turkey, woodpeckers and pheasants.
-The dense thickets formed by Hazlenut also provide valuable cover for various wildlife species.
+The dense thickets formed by Hazelnut also provide valuable cover for various wildlife species.

 Windbreak- Because of it’s tolerance to drier, upland soil conditions, hazelnut could function as a lower-level windbreak in the eastern half of the state.